joann8512/piano_transcription/README.md

 ```

 ## Piano transcription using pretrained model
-The easiest way is to transcribe a new piano recording is to install the piano_transcription_inference package: https://github.com/qiuqiangkong/piano_transcription_inference with pip as follows:
+The easiest way to transcribe a new piano recording is to install the piano_transcription_inference package: https://github.com/qiuqiangkong/piano_transcription_inference with pip as follows:

 ```
 pip install piano_transcription_inference